dynamic-learning/simulation-library-ideas/README.md

 # Simulation ideas
-This space is for the collaboration of teachers and programmers to create new interactive visualizations and libraries that helps creating them.
+This space is for the collaboration of teachers and programmers to create new interactive visualizations and libraries that help creating them.

 Here you can
 1. Request for new simulation / library.